Indonesian president acknowledges past human rights abuses - ExBulletin

 Widodo also acknowledged a shooting campaign against criminals in Jakarta and other major cities between 1982 and 1985, the torture of suspected rebels in Aceh in 1988-1989, a murderous raid against an Islamic community in Lampung in 1989, the murder of students and anti-government protesters in 1998, alleged anti-Chinese attacks and mass rapes in Jakarta and other major cities in 1998, and deadly raids on civilians in Wasior and Wamena in the province of Papua between 2001 and 2003.

-The protracted settlement of cases of serious human rights violations in the past has not only caused protracted suffering to the victims, but has also become a stumbling block for national political reconciliation for the government,” the Commission said.
-Asian Human Rights Council in a statement.
+The protracted settlement of cases of serious human rights violations in the past has not only caused protracted suffering to victims, but has also become a stumbling block for national political reconciliation for the government, the Asian Commission said. human rights in a press release.

 The group urged Widodo to continue to seek truth and justice in all cases.